riyad/polymer-service-monitor/README.md

 Service Monitor
 ===============

-This is a simple tool for keeping tabs on the services you're running.
+This is a simple tool for keeping tabs on the services you're running (built with Polymer).

 # Available Elements